dankilman/clue/docs/inputs_yaml.rst

 ``git_config``
 --------------
-You can specify a key/value pairs that will be set globally on each repo that is managed by ``clue``, for example, if you have something like this in your inputs
+You can specify key/value pairs that will be set on each repo that is managed by ``clue``, for example, if you have something like this in your inputs

 .. code-block:: yaml